dalalEg/CS50W/movie_theater_project/README.md

 # 🎬 Movie Theater Web App (WIP)

 A full-stack web application for booking movie tickets, featuring dynamic seat selection, user reviews, and an admin management system.
 Built with Django (REST API) and React
+⚠️ Note: This project is actively under development.
+Frontend integration and feature logic are in progress.

 ## 🛠 Features
 - Dynamic seat selection per showtime
 - Admin panel for movies, showtimes, bookings